Cheap Beading Supplies Online

 I'd like to share with you some of my favorite sources for cheap beading supplies online.

-Why Shop For JEwelry Supplies Online?
+Why Shop For Jewelry Supplies Online?

 Typically, beading supplies are more expensive at your local bead store (LBS), so if you buy craft beads at your local bead store, it's likely your business expenses will be higher than necessary.